Last Updated: September 5, 2023

-As passed, the law allowed each tribe to launch one online gaming platform, stipulating that both online casino and poker must be hosted on the same platform.
-Thus, there will be no more than two CT online poker sites to begin with.
+As per the law, each tribe can launch one online gaming platform hosting both online casino gaming and poker.
+This means that, initially, there will be no more than two online poker rooms in Connecticut.

-First online casinos and sports betting sites launched in Connecticut in October of 2021, which was in line with our expectations that this would happen sometimes during the fall.
+The first online casinos and sports betting sites launched in Connecticut in October of 2021, which was in line with our expectations that this would happen sometime during the fall.

 Like with most US states, there was a one-week soft launch period, during which the operators accepted a limited number of players to test everything and show they are capable of running platforms without any issues.